ShakeelAhmed123/Basic-Python-Login-System/README.md

 A complete, basic login system with sign up feature and captcha.

-MAKE SURE YOU HAVE 'username.txt' IN DIRECTORY OR PACKAGE(comes with this package)
+MAKE SURE YOU HAVE 'username.txt' IN DIRECTORY OR PACKAGE (the file does comes with this package)

 Just run main.py and use the commands 1 or 2 or 3.